dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.27/_index.md

 ### CACTWO-5382 (Important)

-**3M CRS responses are doubling**
+**Solventum CRS responses are doubling**

-3M CRS responses are doubling if the user is timed out of the app and then logs back in and reopens the account.
+Solventum CRS responses are doubling if the user is timed out of the app and then logs back in and reopens the account.
 This has been corrected.
-For 3M CRS users only
+For Solventum CRS users only

 ### CACTWO-5384 (Important)